TheRealBaconmaxyy/eradex-source-code/readme.md

 6. You can find some documentaion on how to add collectables [here](https://github.com/wascertified/dockerless-dex/tree/main/ymls).
 The link mentioned also works as a guide for the YML files.
 7. And you're done!
 Now you can run the bot if you've done everything correctly.
    - `python dex.py`
+## Mobile installation
+1. Copy the url link
+2. Go to replit
+3. Paste the link
+4. If it says "Add a run commmand" type in `python dex.py`
+5. Edit the stuff said in Windows installation
+6. Run and your done!
+PRO TIP: Use this [website](https://www.lastpass.com/features/password-generator#generatorTool) to prevent getting your bot hacked

 ### Other Stuff
 Found an issue?
 Got a question?
 Something just didn't work?